 Signal and Power Integrity

-Channel analysis is a methodology that allows millions of bit transitions to be simulated in a multi-gigabit SERDES channel, allowing the channel’s bit error rate (BER) and data eye to be quantified.
-IBIS-AMI models from vendors including Xilinx, Altera and Intel allow channels to be simulated using accurate behavioural descriptions of the SERDES transceivers being employed.
+Channel Analysis is a methodology that allows millions of bit transitions to be simulated in a multi-gigabit SERDES channel, allowing the channel’s bit error rate (BER) to be quantified.
+IBIS-AMI models from vendors including Xilinx and Intel allow channels to be simulated using accurate behavioural descriptions of the SERDES transceivers being employed.
 Optimum TX/RX settings may be found by exploring gain, emphasis and equalisation settings deep within the SERDES block.

 Impedance profiles are extracted from the printed circuit design to measure the performance of the power delivery networks.
 This view allows us to ‘look into’ the power planes from the ICs’ perspective and gauge whether or not the design is suitable for operation.